A Luxe Parisian Culinary Experience in New York City - DuJour

 The culinary menu features traditional French, Asian and American cuisines, and desserts by world-renowned French pâtissier Pierre Hermé.
 With an exclusive cocktail menu by mixologist Nico de Soto, guests will have a complete experience at L’Avenue.
 Signature dishes include Avocado and Tuna Tartar, Morel Rigatoni, Tom Yam Chili Sea Bass, and Spicy Thai Beef Tenderloin.

 L’Avenue at Saks is an oasis of beautiful Parisian design spanning across two floors, with a sophisticated French art deco-inspired dining room and an intimate cocktail lounge and outdoor terrace dubbed Le Chalet.
 Designed by celebrated architect Philippe Starck, the restaurant boasts chic design elements while maintaining an inviting aesthetic.
+With a sophisticated style, masterful cuisine, and celebrity guests such as Taylor Swift, Gigi Hadid, Virgil Abloh, and Jason Wu, L’Avenue at Saks is a must-visit in New York City.

 Visit L’Avenue at Saks Monday through Saturday from 11am until 11pm and Sunday from 11am until 10pm.